 The most delicious iced oatmeal cookies perfect for any time of year.
-Bonus – these oatmeal cookies are lightened up with part whole wheat flour and coconut oil!
+Bonus – these frosted oatmeal cookies are made with part whole wheat flour and coconut oil!

 Whether they’re for Christmas, an afterschool snack, or a summer treat, iced oatmeal cookies are always a good idea.
-But why should you make this recipe?
+But why should you make this iced oatmeal cookies recipe?

 - Slightly chewy